delta-io/delta/kernel/USER_GUIDE.md

 * `myScan.getScanFiles(TableClient)`:  Returns scan files as columnar batches (represented as an iterator of `FilteredColumnarBatch`es, more on that later) where each selected row in the batch has information about a single file containing the table data.
 * `myScan.getScanState(TableClient)`: Returns the snapshot-level information needed for reading any file.
 Note that this is a single row and common to all scan files.

-To read the data, for each scan file open it and read the physical data from the file.
-What columns from the file to read are mentioned in the scan state.
-Once the physical data is read, you have to call [`ScanFile.transformPhysicalData()`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/Scan.html#transformPhysicalData-io.delta.kernel.client.TableClient-io.delta.kernel.data.Row-io.delta.kernel.data.Row-io.delta.kernel.utils.CloseableIterator-) with the scan state and the physical data read from scan file.
+For each scan file the physical data must be read from the file.
+Which columns to read are specified in the scan file state.
+Once the physical data is read, you have to call [`ScanFile.transformPhysicalData(...)`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/Scan.html#transformPhysicalData-io.delta.kernel.client.TableClient-io.delta.kernel.data.Row-io.delta.kernel.data.Row-io.delta.kernel.utils.CloseableIterator-) with the scan state and the physical data read from scan file.
 This API takes care of transforming (e.g. adding partition columns) the physical data into logical data of the table.
 Here is an example of reading all the table data in a single thread.

 ```java
 CloserableIterator<FilteredColumnarBatch> fileIter = scanObject.getScanFiles(myTableClient);